Improving MLLM Training Efficiency via Stage-Aware Sparsity: Method

 \subsection{Visual Token Compressor (VTC)}

-Due to the substantial redundancy in visual information \cite{fastv, pddrop}, appropriately compressing the length of visual tokens is a simple yet effective approach to accelerate model training.
+Due to the substantial redundancy in visual information~\cite{fastv,pddrop}, appropriately compressing the length of visual tokens is a simple yet effective approach to accelerate model training.
 We propose VTC, a selector can reduce the length of $\mathbf{T}_v$ and their hidden representations $\mathbf{H}_v$ within the LLM, while maximizing the likelihood of the target output $\mathbf{X_a}$ conditioned on the visual input and instruction prompt, i.e., $p(\mathbf{X}_a|\mathbf{X}_v,\mathbf{X}_{\mathrm{instruct}})$, as shown in Eq.~\ref{eq:like}.

-The VTC can be decribed as function $\mathcal{C}$.
-In our setup, VTC is applied after the visual projector and before feeding tokens into the LLM.
+The VTC can be described as function $\mathcal{C}$.
+In our setup, VTC is applied after the visual projector and before the LLM.
 Formally, given a sequence of visual tokens projected into a feature space $\mathbf{T}_v \in \mathbb{R}^{b \times n\times d}$, the compressor performs the following mapping: